hindman/optopus/misc/plan.md

 # Road map

+- Next:

+    - Implement a proof-of-concept for the new parsing approach.

+    - Start with a more complex grammar from one of the unit tests.

+    - That grammar will produce a top-level Phrase.

+    - Process the Phrase to generate a list of all possible ConcretePhrase instances for a given max N, where N is the N of command line args given by an end-user.

+    - A phrase is concrete if it is "static": no alternatives or varying nargs/ntimes.

+    - If that's relatively easy to do, then try to implement a parser that checks every ConcretePhrase against the command-line args and returns all either the one ConcretePhrase that matches or raises an error.

 - A different parsing idea.

     - At run time, get the list of args to be parsed.
 That list will have N